calacademy-research/assembly_etc/categories/scaflens/README.md

 means that all of the duplicate SCOs found in this contig have already been seen in larger contigs.

-The compleasm and BUSCO scripts both create a scaflens file with BUSCO stats added to it in the BUSCO output directory after the BUSCO run completes.
+The compleasm and BUSCO scripts both create a scaflens file with BUSCO stats added to it in the BUSCO or compleasm output directory after the run completes.